Test Detail

 Frequently Asked Questions about PPBS (Postprandial Blood Sugar)

-Q. What is a PPBS (Postprandial Blood Sugar) test?
+Q. What is the purpose of the PPBS (Postprandial Blood Sugar) test?

-The purpose of a PPBS test is to measure the body's ability to regulate glucose levels after a meal.
+The purpose of the PPBS (Postprandial Blood Sugar) test is to measure the body's ability to regulate glucose levels after a meal.
 This test is often used to diagnose diabetes or monitor blood sugar control in people already diagnosed with diabetes.

-Q. What are the normal results of a PPBS (Postprandial Blood Sugar) test?
+Q. What are the normal results of the PPBS (Postprandial Blood Sugar) test?

-Q. What factors can affect the results of a PPBS test?
+Q. What factors can affect the results of the PPBS test?

 Factors affecting PPBS test results include the type and amount of food consumed, physical activity, medications, and underlying health conditions such as liver or kidney disease.

-Q. How is a PPBS (Postprandial Blood Sugar) test different from a fasting blood glucose test?
+Q. How is the PPBS (Postprandial Blood Sugar) test different from a fasting blood glucose test?

-Q. Are there any preparations or precautions required before a postprandial blood glucose (PPBG) test?
+Q. Are there any preparations or precautions required before the postprandial blood glucose (PPBG) test?

 Usually, no special preparations are required before taking this test.
 However, remember that the sample for this test is to be collected two hours after a meal; therefore, plan your meals accordingly.

-Q. What should I eat before a postprandial blood glucose (PPBG) test?
+Q. What should I eat before the postprandial blood glucose (PPBG) test?

 Eat a balanced and nutrient-rich diet.
 Also, avoid consuming food items that are too high in sugar or carbohydrates.

-Q. Why is it important to give a sample two hours after a meal for a postprandial blood glucose (PPBG) test?
+Q. Why is it important to give a sample two hours after a meal for the postprandial blood glucose (PPBG) test?

 When we consume a diet, our body releases insulin to move the sugar from blood to muscle cells or other tissues.
 Usually, the insulin and blood sugar levels return to normal within two hours of eating.
 If the test results show high glucose levels, it might be an indication of diabetes.